MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dkmdt_3x4_colorspace_transform.md

 ## -description

-Structure to describe the three programmable sub-stages of the 3 by 4 matrix colorspace transform.
+Structure to describe the three programmable sub-stages of the 3 by 4 matrix color space transform.

 ## -struct-fields